02-t/BetterChess-com/README.md

   - Hide flags
   - Disable membership ads
   - Disable marketing banners
-  - Show default background insteam of custom one when viewing another profile
+  - Show default background instead of custom one when viewing another profile

   # How to install: